 Active Directory Federation Services (AD FS) is a technology that extends your Active Directory configuration to services outside of your infrastructure.
 With AD FS, you can give users access to PagerDuty without them having to manage another set of credentials.

-This guide was written and tested on Windows Server 2012 R2, however earlier versions of Windows Server provide AD FS as well.
+This guide was written and tested on Windows Server 2012 R2 (also tested with Windows Server 2016), however earlier versions of Windows Server provide AD FS as well.

 On Your AD FS Server